hcschuetz/fft/js/README.md

 (See folder `../c++`.)

-It turns out that the fastest JS implementations are still slower than the fastest C++ implementations, but not that much.
+It turns out that the fastest JS implementations are still slower than the corresponding C++ implementations, but not that much.
+The fastest C++ implementations are even a bit faster.

 On the other hand the speed of the C++ code is much more reliable.
 In particular the switch from radix-2 to radix-4 did cause some speedup